AnimeshShaw/MangaScrapper/README.md

 ==============

-	usage: mangascrapper.py [-h] [-b BEGIN] [-e END] [-c CHAPTER] [-l LOCATION] manga_name
+	usage: mangascrapper.py [-h] [-b BEGIN] [-e END] [-c CHAPTER] [-l LOCATION] [-lc]
+                        manga_name

+    MangaScrapper is simple, easy, and fast CLI tool to download manga's and also create an ebook in pdf format.

     positional arguments:
       manga_name            Enter the name of the manga.

     optional arguments:
       -h, --help            show this help message and exit -b BEGIN, --begin BEGIN
                             Enter the starting chapter.
 By default its first chapter
       -e END, --end END     Enter the ending chapter.
 Defaults to the last chapter possible.
       -c CHAPTER, --chapter CHAPTER
                             Give the chapter number if you want to download only one chapter.
       -l LOCATION, --location LOCATION
                             The location where manga has to be downloaded.
 By default stored in the current directory.
+      -lc, --latest         Download the latest Manga chapter

 # Example Usage